elixir-oasis/oasis/README.md

 * `"x-oasis-name-space"`, optional, use this field to define the generated Elixir module's name space in [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#operationObject) or [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#pathsObject), defaults to `Oasis.Gen`.
 * `"x-oasis-router"`, optional, use this field to define the generated Elixir router module's alias in [Paths Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.1.0.md#pathsObject), defaults to `Router`.
+* `"x-oasis-key-to-assigns"`, optional, after the verification of the token, the original data will be stored into this provided field (as an atom) of the `conn.assigns` for the next access, if not defined it, there won't do any process for the verified original data.

 ## How to use